Frequently Asked Questions

 What is a Spool?

-A spool is a small pool that has been converted into a large spa by adding a heater, 2-stage pump, air blower, and venture jets.
+A spool is a small pool that has been converted into a large spa by adding a heater, 2-stage pump, air blower, and venturi jets.
 Now you have a combination pool and spa that you can utilize all year long.

 How sturdy are the pool walls and how are they constructed?